knaidu/problem-solving/trees/lca_with_parent_pointers.md

 ## Solution
 - Essentially bring both the nodes to the same level and then scale up towards the root while looking for the LCA.
-- Find the lenght from each of the nodes to the node to root
+- Find the length from each of the nodes to the node to root
 - Decend from the deeper node until the level of both nodes is the same
 - Now decent towards root while checking for LCA